 Hydropower does not play a significant role, accounting for about 2.5% of Ireland's generation capacity with Shannon power plant located near Ardnacrusha as a biggest hydroelectric station.
 As of 2017, Ireland registered some small-scale hydropower plants up to 10 MW with a total installed capacity of 41.0 MW, generating roughly 121.0 GWh per year.

 Figure 6.
-Electricity production in Ireland
+Electricity production in Ireland (click on the map to view a PDF version)

 The share of electricity from renewable sources is growing rapidly, reaching about 32%.
 At the same time, this segment is dominated by energy generation from wind, which accounts for 85% of renewable electricity, followed by bioenergy and hydropower, both at about 7% of electricity mix.